JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/Recommended_Changes.png)

+Show how NHHT's credit rating has been downgraded by credit agencies since the last public inquiry.

 Viability assessment for phase 1b/1c - find out when due and make an FOI request.

 *Chase the ICO for our FOI for the full unredacted DPA.*